Skip to main content

 Stranmillis University College

 Stranmillis University College is a university college of Queen's University Belfast.
-The institution is located on the Stranmillis Road, Belfast and has about 700 students.
+The institution is located on the Stranmillis Road, Belfast and has around 1,300 students.

 Its main purpose is to provide teacher training however, in recent years in recognition of the multi-professional approach that is critical to the education of children, they have expanded their undergraduate portfolio to offer a wider range of professionally related academic programmes - the BA in Early Childhood Studies and BSc in Health, Physical Activity and Sport.